 - Cash on Delivery (manual orders processing)

-Tick the needed boxes (if you finished testing the system, you are more likely to leave PayPal and/or COD), so your shoppers see them on the Checkout page.
+Tick the needed boxes (if you finished testing the system, you are most likely to leave PayPal and/or COD), so your shoppers see them on the Checkout page.
 You can also choose what Payment method icons should be shown on the checkout page.
 Also, tick Default Gateway – it will load all further steps for completing the order.
 If the shoppers want to switch the gateway, they will do it in one click:

 If you choose PayPal standard, don’t forget to toggle to the appropriate tab to input your PayPal email and PayPal Page style to make PayPal payment pages reflect the style and design of your site: